As a parent or caregiver for a newborn baby, you’ve got a lot on your mind.

 Most people know that babies are born with a “soft spot” on their head where their bones haven’t completely formed.

-- Bulging of the forehead on one side
+- Their forehead bulges on one side

 How Does A Pediatric Physical Therapist Diagnose Plagiocephaly?